Early Discharge from the Military

 If you don't qualify for a hardship discharge, however, you might qualify for a humanitarian assignment.

-Convenience of the Government - Miscellaneous Reasons for Discharge
+Convenience of the Government

 This is kind of a catch-all for voluntary separations that don't fall under specific programs.
 Note that it's called "convenience of the government," not "convenience of the servicemember."

-One example would be discharged in order to enter a commissioning program.
+One example would be discharge in order to enter a commissioning program.
 The military can also use this provision when it would really rather that you get out but doesn't have a basis to require your separation under any other separation program.

-Another example would be if you won the state lottery and became a multi-millionaire overnight, the services probably would not find it conducive to morale and discipline to have a 3-striper millionaire arriving at work every day in his private helicopter.
+Another example would be if you won the state lottery and became a multi-millionaire overnight.
+The services probably would not find it conducive to morale and discipline to have a 3-striper millionaire arriving at work every day in his private helicopter.
 In such cases, they would most likely gladly approve a discharge request under "convenience of the government."

 Military Service Commitments